seed-run/homepage/_docs/manually-deploying.md

 ![Select stage](/assets/docs/manually-deploying/select-stage.png)

-Here you'll be prompted to select a branch you want to deploy with.
-Or if this stage has a branch connected to it, you'll be asked if you want to deploy using it.
+Here you can confirm the branch you want to deploy with.
+Or if the stage isn't connected to a branch, you'll be asked to select one.

 ![Hit stage trigger deploy](/assets/docs/manually-deploying/hit-stage-deploy.png)